F-I-D-O/Manuals/manuals/Programming/Database/Database Workflow.md

 To create diagram from an existing database: right click on the database -> `Generate ERD`

+# Visual Studio Code
+A limited support for PostgreSQL is available as an extension in VS Code.

+Limitations:

+- syntax highlighting works only for basic SQL commands, no support for, e.g., PL/pgSQL. [[source]](https://github.com/Borvik/vscode-postgres/issues/167)

 # PostgreSQL
 As a first step, it is always good to know which clusters are installed and running.
 To show this information, use the `pg_lsclusters` command.